On this page:

 I am sure most boat owners will be aware of distress signals, but how many are aware of the signals used to communicate with search and rescue boats and aircraft?
 If you were out wrecking and were involved in supporting a search, or if you were in difficulties yourself, this is vital knowledge.
-The Maritime and Coastguard Agency have a useful leaflet which can be downloaded, laminated and kept on board, click here to get a copy.
-(Page 2 is the useful one)
+The Maritime and Coastguard Agency have a useful leaflet which can be laminated and kept on board.
+You can click on the image to print it.

 Towing and Being Towed (Extract from “Angling Boats”)

 You may need to be towed, or you may be in a position to offer another boat a tow, so some advice in this area will be useful.
 There are two ways of towing depending on the weather and the amount of manoeuvrability required: the traditional “pull”, or tying up alongside and traveling as one unit.
 The traditional tow suits any weather conditions and is the easiest, but does not offer much if any control of the towed boat.
 To prepare for a tow, make sure both parties know what is planned by discussing it on the radio.
 The anchor rope makes a good tow rope as it is strong and long – mooring warps are not usually long enough.

 The towing points on both boats must be substantial – they will be put through significant stress so they must be securely fastened to a strong point in the boat.
 If you are worried about this, make a “cradle” by fastening a rope linking up several mooring points on the boat to spread the load or act as a backup in case the first point breaks.
 You can even put the rope right around the wheelhouse or cuddy, but be careful not to prevent doors from opening.